leoAshu/git-essentials/README.md

     // lists all the branches in the repository git branch

+    // lists all the branches that have their commits merged in current branch git branch --merged

+    // lists all the branches whose commits are not merged in current branch git branch --no-merged

     // create a new branch
     // allowed characters for branch name: [a-zA-Z0-9_]* git branch <new_branch>